Information About Parathyroid Disorders

 Most Common Parathyroid Disorders

 In general, parathyroid disorders are fairly uncommon.
 However, some of the most common parathyroid disorders include:

 - Hyperparathyroidism – Also called parathyroid disease, this condition is characterized by the overproduction of PTH.
-Hyperparathyroidism is typically caused when a benign (noncancerous) tumor, called an adenoma, forms on one of the parathyroid glands.
+Hyperparathyroidism is typically caused when a benign (noncancerous) tumor, called an adenoma, forms on one or more of the parathyroid glands.
 When the parathyroid glands produce too much PTH, this releases too much calcium in the blood, a serious and life-threatening condition called hypercalcemia.

 - Hypoparathyroidism – This rare condition is characterized by the underproduction of PTH.
 Symptoms include tingling or burning in the fingertips, toes, and lips; muscle aches and cramps; twitching and spasms of the mouth muscles; fatigue and weakness; and patchy hair loss.
 This condition can typically be resolved by taking oral calcium supplements.

 - Parathyroid cancer – Parathyroid cancer is a rare disease in which cancer cells form in the tissues of a parathyroid glands.
 Symptoms of this disease include weakness, fatigue, trouble swallowing, and a lump in the neck.

 Receiving Treatment for Parathyroid Disorders at the TGH Thyroid & Parathyroid Institute